WillKirkmanM/music/README.md

 ## Get Started
 ### For Developers
-[!NOTE]
-We are using an SQLite database so there is no need to externally host a database.
+> We are using an SQLite database so there is no need to externally host a database.

 Install Dependencies
 ```bash